 Windows Defender can scan and monitor almost all the folders in Windows 10.
-In case you have a folder which may have files which could send an alarm to Windows Security, then it is best to Add an exclusion to Windows Security.
+In case you have a folder that may have files that could send an alarm to Windows Security, then it is best to Add an exclusion to Windows Security.
 It is fine to do that if you are sure that the contents of the folder are safe and Windows Defender is only throwing out false-positive warnings.
 That way, it will not scan those folders in the future.
 Again, there are some Windows files and folders you may exclude from Antivirus scans – and you may want to do that to save your scan time.

 Follow the step by step guide to exclude a file, folder, process or file type from Windows Security scan.

 Exclude a folder from Windows Defender Security scan

 This feature also comes in handy when you trust a file type or folder or any process that you believe, but Windows Security thinks it is malicious.

 While it does not happen to everyone, but this is very handy for those who indulge themselves in development.

 Search for Windows Security in the Search box and click on it to launch it.

 Click on Virus & threat protection > Manage settings > Add or remove exclusions.

 In the next screen, click on Add an exclusion > Folder.
 The list will include File, Folder, File Type, and Process.